Red-Headed Woman: Production

 The film proved difficult from its inception.
 F. Scott Fitzgerald and Marcel de Sano were originally hired to collaborate on creating a script adapted from Katherine Brush's 1931 novel.
 Fitzgerald initially turned down MGM's offer as their offer of $750 per week was not satisfactory; producer Irving Thalberg, however, raised the sum to $1,200 since he wanted Fitzgerald's name on the project.
 Fitzgerald then objected to working with de Sano, insisting that he work alone, but he was forced to comply.
 The two quickly experienced a falling out, but still finished the script in five weeks.
 Despite all this effort, however, Thalberg was concerned that the original story and the first draft of a script by Fitzgerald and de Sano was too serious, and offered the job of rewriting it to Anita Loos, instructing her to provide something that was more fun and playful and with a greater emphasis on comedy.
-MGM then hired Anita Loos, who completed rough and revised drafts of the script between January and February 1932.
-(Both scripts are currently owned by Yale University at The Beinecke Rare Book & Manuscript Library.)
+MGM then hired Loos, who completed rough and revised drafts of the script between January and February 1932.
+(Both scripts are currently owned by Yale University at the Beinecke Rare Book & Manuscript Library.)

 Red-Headed Woman was filmed at MGM Studios in Culver City, California.
-MGM's "English House" and "New York Street" backlots – both located in Lot 2 – were primary filming locations for the production.
+MGM's "English House" and "New York Street" backlots—both located in Lot 2—were primary filming locations for the production.

 Before casting Harlow, MGM considered casting Clara Bow as Lillian Andrews, who originally agreed to take the part but objected to the "future services" option demanded by the studio.
-Screenland (June 1932) (pg.60) also noted that Colleen Moore was considered for the part.
-In its April 12, 1932 issues, however, Motion Picture magazine (pg.11) reported seeing Jean Harlow at the premiere of the film Grand Hotel sporting red, "titian hair", suggesting she was involved in the production.
+Screenland also noted that Colleen Moore was considered for the part.
+In its April 12, 1932, issue, however, Motion Picture magazine reported seeing Jean Harlow at the premiere of the film Grand Hotel sporting red, "titian hair", suggesting she was involved in the production.
 The "Modern Screen" gossip column in The Hollywood Times confirmed these suspicions in May 1932 stating: "Guess who is going to be MGM's 'Red-Headed Woman'?
 No other than that famous platinum blonde, Jean Harlow.
 They will either have to get a new title for the picture, or a very large bottle of very extra red henna for Jean's crowning glory."
 The opening scene of the film shows Harlow's character getting her hair dyed red.
 The film's first line of dialogue is "So gentlemen prefer blondes, do they?
 Ha!"
-The film, in fact, was Jean Harlow's first film after having left Hollywood for a few months following a fall-out with Howard Hughes, as reported by Screenland.
+The film, in fact, was Harlow's first film after having left Hollywood for a few months following a fall-out with Howard Hughes, as reported by Screenland.

-Although uncredited, Jean Harlow's husband Paul Bern was the film's production supervisor.
+Although uncredited, Harlow's husband Paul Bern was the film's production supervisor.

 Prior to the film's release, producer Thalberg worked with the Will Hays Office to shore up the censor's approval.
 Of particular concern were several scenes in which Harlow was partially undressed or making obvious sexual advances.
 Thalberg eventually agreed to seventeen cuts.
 Despite this fact, the film still received a number of complaints from cinema patrons.